isambard-sc/conch/docs/api.rst

       https://keycloak.example.com/realms/example

-.. http:get:: /client_id
+.. http:get:: /oidc

+   .. versionadded:: 0.3

-   Get the ID of the OIDC client to use when talking to the issuer.
+   Get the details of the OIDC issuer and client information to use.

    **Example request**: